 Long-Range Planning Empowers Rapid COVID-19 Response

-Planners in Henderson, Nevada, received a 2021 National Planning Award for their COVID recovery plan, which combined immediate measures to lesson the spread of COVID-19 and community-based economic recovery efforts.
+Planners in Henderson, Nevada, received a 2021 National Planning Award for their COVID recovery plan, which combined immediate measures to lessen the spread of COVID-19 and community-based economic recovery efforts.

 Pandemic-Proof Community Service